-I was volunteering at the National Media Museum, working with the BBC broadcasting equipment in the museum’s archives.
-Whilst in this BBC Collections volunteer role I became familiar with the equipment which has contributed to history of television, radio and broadcasting as we know it today.
+I was volunteering at the museum and working with the BBC broadcasting equipment in the museum’s archives.
+While in this BBC Collection volunteer role I became familiar with the equipment which has contributed to history of television, radio and broadcasting as we know it today.

-Due to my interest in the Museum and the BBC, I wanted to highlight some of the interesting pieces I discovered while helping to catalogue the broadcasting equipment.
+Due to my interest in the museum and the BBC, I wanted to highlight some of the interesting pieces I discovered while helping to catalogue the broadcasting equipment.
 The extent of the collection meant that choosing an angle for this post needed some careful thought.
-As 2015 marks 70 years since the Second World War ended, I wanted choose was an examine how BBC radio equipment was used during the time.
-These are some examples of the various microphones, amplifiers, and receivers that helped shape broadcasting technology we have today.
+As 2015 marks 70 years since the Second World War ended, I wanted to examine how BBC radio equipment was used during the time.
+These are some examples of the various microphones, amplifiers, and receivers that helped shape broadcasting technology as we know it today.

-One exception at the time was that standard microphone amplifier used by the BBC during the Second World War, the model 0BA/8 outside broadcast amplifier that introduced volume control at the OB point.
+One exception was the standard microphone amplifier used by the BBC during the Second World War: the model 0BA/8 outside broadcast amplifier that introduced volume control at the OB point.

-Then of course there were the receivers, which brought each war-time broadcast to the audiences’ living rooms.
+Then, of course, there were the receivers, which brought each war-time broadcast to audiences’ living rooms.

 Also of note…

 Quite apart from the parliamentary/government and civilian uses for the above broadcasting equipment during the Second World War, the military also found a purpose for such BBC broadcasting technology at this time.
-One thing the military did with this technology, was to use it as a tool for internal communications.
+It was often used for internal communications.
 The Throat Microphone is the piece of equipment most noted for this function.

-The Throat Microphone is essentially a sensor worn against the larynx, which means words are audible in situations where there is a lot background noise(8).
-The sensor also allows whispers to be heard, for example people in sensitive military operations and are still used today.
+The Throat Microphone is essentially a sensor worn against the larynx, which means words are audible in situations where there is a lot of background noise(8).
+The sensor also allows whispers to be heard—often a necessity during sensitive military operations.
+Such microphones are still used today.

-To contact resistance fighters, the BBC would include “personal messages” in its broadcasts of news and entertainment to occupied-Europe.
-Often they were coded messages(9), intended for resistance fighters.
-On a more basic level, the BBC acted as a method of improving morale.
+To contact resistance fighters, the BBC would include ‘personal messages’ in its broadcasts of news and entertainment to occupied-Europe.
+Often these were coded messages(9).
+On a more general level, the BBC also acted to improve morale.

-The military positioned the MCR1 ‘Biscuit Tin’ radios, behind enemy lines, so that ’civil broadcasts’ such as political speeches and news could be received from Britain.
+The military positioned the MCR1 ‘Biscuit Tin’ radios behind enemy lines, so that ’civil broadcasts’ such as political speeches and news could be received from Britain.
 The MCR1s were specifically designed to be used by the Army and Special Forces(9).
-They were developed by Philco in 1943(10) and in just two years around 30000 had been manufactured.
-The name “Biscuit Tin” came from the fact that this radio’s components: receiver, power supply, and coil packs, were in fact delivered to users within an actual biscuit tin (bare metal without any markings).
+They were developed by Philco in 1943(10) and within two years around 30,000 had been manufactured.
+The name ‘Biscuit Tin’ came from the fact that this radio’s components—receiver, power supply and coil packs—were delivered to users within an actual biscuit tin (bare metal without any markings).

-Each of the above pieces of radio broadcasting equipment that I have discussed is available for you to view, in the archives of the National Media Museum in Bradford.
+Each of the above pieces of radio broadcasting equipment that I have discussed is available for you to view, by appointment, in our archives here in Bradford.